 Volunteerism at AEP

 Supporting community projects and programs requires more than financial support.
 It requires time and labor to make progress possible.
-Every year, AEP employees from around our service territory give their time, talent and financial donations to a variety of organizations throughout our service territory.
+Every year, AEP employees from around our service territory give their time, talent and financial donations to a variety of organizations in the communities where we live and work.
 Our employees are a force of voices, hands and hearts caring together to make our communities stronger and better for us all.
 Most importantly, our employees are consistent in their efforts, both when times are good and when hardship strikes.

-The value of employee volunteerism to our communities and to AEP is long-lasting and impactful.
+The value of employee volunteerism to our communities and to AEP is long lasting and impactful.
 It helps to enhance the quality of life, advance and expand education opportunities for underserved populations, and create shared social and economic benefits.
 Through the collective efforts of our employee volunteers, we are strengthening the social fabric of our communities.
-We set new corporate sustainability goals to better engage our employees in company-led or supported volunteer activities as well as better track the impact our employees are having within our local communities.